What is the Brain Bee Challenge?

 The competition is open to all high school students in Years 10 (Australia) and Year 11 (New Zealand).

 How do I enter?

-Complete the form above & we will be in touch via email with next steps.
+Complete the form above to enter for 2023.
 Please note the form is for teachers only - students will need to register via their teacher.

 How much does it cost?